stevenbryen/lambda-layers-sample/README.md

 #### Getting Started

 Firstly you will need the SAM-CLI installed and configured on your local machine.
-You can get set up by following the instructions [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
+You will also need an upto date version of the AWS CLI.
+Versions are in ***requirements-dev.txt***

+Run the following command to make sure you have the minimum required versions installed.

+`pip install -r requirements-dev.txt`

+More instructions on installing sam-cli are [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).

 To check that the SAM-CLI is running run
 `sam --version`